kamillobinski/thock/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Tapp is open-source and contributions are always welcome!
+Thock is open-source and contributions are always welcome!
 If you want to improve the code, fix bugs or add new sound modes, open a pull request or an issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>